This primer from Worth Data® is to help you understand bar codes so that you can

 Bar Code Readers

-to the computer is by RS-232 Serial ASCII format.
+to older computers is by RS-232 Serial ASCII format.

 UNIX system), with serial ASCII terminals for each

-user, the bar code reader can attach between the
+user, a serial bar code reader could attach between the

 terminal and host computer, transmitting ASCII data